yyccbb/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Prompts a popup containing the link to access the user guide.
+Prompts a popup containing the link to the user guide.

 ![help message](images/helpMessage.png)